 This statement is a summary in writing of your main terms and conditions of employment.
 It’s not itself a contract of employment but is evidence of the contract of employment (and confusingly, for many employees, it’s combined within their actual contract).

 A contract of employment is a legally binding agreement between an employer and employee, which is formed when you agree to work for an employer in return for pay.
 It may be made orally, but should be in writing to avoid dispute.

 Your contract contains your rights and duties, and the rights and duties of your employer – called the ‘terms’ of the contract.
 Some of the main particulars of employment must be put in writing, i.e. in a written statement.

-The statutory minimum notice period if your contract does not specify the notice periods they require.
-The statutory minimum notice period is 1 weeks notice if you have worked continuously for your Employer for between 1 month and 2 years.
-And 1 week for each completed year of service once you have been employed with them for 2 years or more – up to a maximum of 12 weeks notice.
-Your contract may specify longer notice periods that your Employer will give you.
-To calculate a week’s pay (which you need to do for redundancy payments, holiday pay and pay during notice periods) look at this link.
+The statutory minimum notice period is one week’s notice if you have worked continuously for your employer for between one month and two years, and one week for each completed year of service once you have been employed with them for two years or more – up to a maximum of 12 weeks notice.
+Your contract may specify longer notice periods that your employer will give you.
+To calculate a week’s pay (which you need to do for redundancy payments, holiday pay and pay during notice periods) look at this link

 Examples of other items that may be (but do not have to be) included in the written statement:

 If you’re not provided with a Written Statement by your first day then our advice would be to first talk to your manager(s), HR department, or your Trade Union if you’re a member.
 If this isn’t successful then your only recourse is to lodge a claim with an Employment Tribunal that you’ve not received your Written Statement (this is called making a ‘reference’ under the Written Statement Requirements), which is also an ‘automatic’ unfair dismissal reason (as it is a statutory right).